 If you are experiencing the symptoms of suspected bowel cancer and have Bupa health insurance, there is usually no need for a GP referral.
 Call our team to speak to a specialist advisor or nurse.

 Excludes some company schemes.
 Subject to member’s underwriting terms and any pre-existing conditions.
 Eligibility checks are required for pre-authorisation.

-The exact reasons why you may develop bowel cancer aren't fully understood at present.
-However, your risk of bowel cancer is higher if you:
+The exact reasons why you may develop bowel cancer aren't fully understood at the moment.
+But doctors do know that your risk of bowel cancer is higher if you:

 - have an inherited bowel condition, such as familial adenomatous polyposis (FAP) or hereditary non-polyposis colorectal cancer (HNPCC), also known as Lynch syndrome